Human musculoskeletal system: Tendons

 A tendon is a tough, flexible band of fibrous connective tissue that connects muscles to bones.
 The extra-cellular connective tissue between muscle fibers binds to tendons at the distal and proximal ends, and the tendon binds to the periosteum of individual bones at the muscle's origin and insertion.
 As muscles contract, tendons transmit the forces to the relatively rigid bones, pulling on them and causing movement.
 Tendons can stretch substantially, allowing them to function as springs during locomotion, thereby saving energy.

 Joints, ligaments and bursae

 Joints are structures that connect individual bones and may allow bones to move against each other to cause movement.
-There are three divisions of joints, diarthroses which allow extensive mobility between two or more articular heads; amphiarthrosis, which is a joint that allows some movement, and false joints or synarthroses, joints that are immovable, that allow little or no movement and are predominantly fibrous.
+There are three divisions of joints: diarthroses, which allow extensive mobility between two or more articular heads; amphiarthroses, which allow some movement; and false joints or synarthroses, which allow little or no movement and are predominantly fibrous.
 Synovial joints, joints that are not directly joined, are lubricated by a solution called synovial fluid that is produced by the synovial membranes.
 This fluid lowers the friction between the articular surfaces and is kept within an articular capsule, binding the joint with its taut tissue.